Labor & Employment Law: Faculty

 Professor Jay E. Grenig

-Jay E. Grenig is a professor of law at Marquette University Law School.
+Jay E. Grenig is a Professor of Law Emeritus at Marquette University Law School.
 He has also taught at Pepperdine University School of Law, Willamette University College of Law, the University of Southern California Graduate School of Public Administration, Cornell University School of Industrial and Labor Relations, and Vermont Law School.
 Professor Grenig has served as an arbitrator or mediator in more than 2,000 labor and employment disputes throughout the nation.
 He is a former chair of the Labor and Employment Law Section of the Association of American Law Schools and has served as a consultant to the National Commission on Employment Policy.

 Additional Faculty with Expertise in Labor and Employment Law